Meteopath

 When should you consult your doctor about the symptoms of meteopathy?

-Consultation with a physician is recommended if symptoms are frequent, severe, or interfere with daily functioning.
-An internist can assess whether the symptoms may be related to weather changes or require further diagnostics.
+Consultation with a physician is recommended if symptoms are frequent, severe, unusual, or interfere with daily functioning.
+An internist can assess whether the symptoms require further evaluation.